mehrdd/trello/README.md

 # Trello.php
-Add new card to Trello via PHP.
+Add new card to Trello with PHP.

 Example of usage: